AdaCore/gpr/doc/gpr_user_guide/source/managing_sources.rst

 .. tip::

    Avoid overlapping ``Source_Dirs`` between two projects in the same tree.
-   If the same source file is visible to two projects, GPRbuild reports a duplicate-unit error at load time.
+   If the same source file is visible to two projects, a duplicate-unit error is reported at load time.

 .. index:: Source_Files